What To Look For in a Soldering Iron

 Soldering irons come corded or cordless – cordless soldering irons have a butane gas supply and heat up much more quickly.

-Most soldering irons come with a range of tips and accessories, stored in a well-made carrying case.
+Most soldering irons come with a range of iron tips and accessories, stored in a well-made carrying case.

 I’ve heavily researched and tested the best options, so you don’t have to.
 Read on to discover what I found…